How to rotate Photoshop’s canvas with the Rotate View Tool

 To reset the view for all open images, make sure you still have the Rotate All Windows option selected in the Options Bar.
 Then, click the Reset View button:

 Finally, if you're viewing multiple open images at different angles, you can instantly match them all to the same angle.
 First, select the document with the rotation angle you want the others to match.
 Then, go up to the Window menu, choose Arrange, and then choose Match Rotation.
 All documents will jump to the same viewing angle as the document you selected:

 Where to go next...

 And there we have it!
-In the next lesson, we'll round up every tip, trick and shortcut you need to know to navigate images like a pro in Photoshop!
+In the next and final lesson in this chapter, we'll round up every tip, trick and shortcut you need to know to navigate images like a pro in Photoshop!